Carolyn Ainslie, vice president for finance and treasurer

 I. Policy StatementBACK TO TOP

-The University must ensure that cost sharing requirements of sponsored agreements are proposed, accounted for, and reported in a manner consistent with the requirements of the sponsor and the University.
-Federally funded projects must meet the requirements set forth in the Office of Management and Budget (OMB) Circulars A-110 and A-21.
+The University must ensure that cost sharing requirements of sponsored agreements are budgeted, accounted for, and reported in a manner consistent with the requirements of the sponsor and the University.
+Federally funded projects must meet the requirements set forth in the Office of Management and Budget (OMB) federal regulations.

 This Cost Sharing Policy is intended to provide information on: